-You also have the ability to created your own extracted fields.
-You can do this in a variety of ways including from the event other options menu or by selecting part of an event and selecting Extract Field.
+You also have the ability to create your own extracted fields.
+You can do this in various ways, including from the event other options menu or by selecting part of an event and selecting Extract Field.

 IMPORTANT: The name must be unique

 In addition, you can modify the field definition as desired, including adding additional context to optimize the query better:

 To the right of the events is the Fields panel.
 This lists all the fields for the result set of the given query: